The5thTear/TOTK-ModForge/Guides/ModelSwapping/model-swapping.md

 ![BasicLayout](./Assets/Screenshot_150.png)

-Here, the purple circle is surrounding the model.
+Here, the {#9900ff}purple circle} is surrounding the model.
 The model's "wireframe" is being diplayed since we have the "Mt_Body" material selected.
 In Toolbox, when selecting a material, the affected verticies are displayed to help the user visualize what they're doing.

-The pink bracket is highlighting the *`Materials`* tab of the model.
+The {#ff00ee}pink bracket} is highlighting the *`Materials`* tab of the model.
 Here you can find existing materials, or import them!

-Finally, the blue brackets are highlighting textures.
+Finally, the {#00a2ff}blue brackets} are highlighting textures.
 The bracket on the left highlights every texture that is currently available to Toolbox and/or what textures are currently being utilized by the model.
 While the right bracket highlights what textures the material you have selected is using.

 ![ShaderParameters](./Assets/Screenshot_151.png)